x-govuk/govuk-design-history-template/app/posts/2020-01-04-keeping-a-design-history.md

 * see how things looked at significant milestones

 By making the design history open we can share our designs and our reasoning behind them.
 Whether that’s with colleagues, other teams, the rest of government, or with service assessors.
 Make things open, it makes things better.

-## Create your own design history

-We’ve found keeping a design history to be incredibly useful and now we want to see other service teams benefit too.
-We’ve taken our design history and made it into a tool for other teams to use.

-You can now use the [GOV.UK Design History](https://design-history.herokuapp.com/) to document and share your design decisions and create a permanent record of how your service has developed over time.

 ## How our design history began